-The strategies and methods presented for progressive and final rehabilitation of disturbed areas should demonstrate compliance with the objectives of the EPA Guideline 18, Rehabilitation requirements for mining projects and the Technical guidelines for the environmental management of exploration and mining in Queensland (1995) except where superseded by Guideline 18.
+The strategies and methods presented for progressive and final rehabilitation of disturbed areas should demonstrate compliance with the objectives of the Environmental management policy for mining in Queensland, 1991, and the DERM's (2004) A Policy Framework to Encourage Progressive Rehabilitation of Large Mines, or with updated versions of that policy as they become available.
+Land suitability assessment should follow the Technical guidelines for the environmental management of exploration and mining in Queensland, 1995 and the Proposal for Soil and Land Suitability Survey, Felton Area-Pittsworth prepared for the proponent by GTES (November 2008).

 In particular, the strategies and methods should have the following objectives:

-- Mining and rehabilitation should aim to create a landform with land use capability and/or suitability similar to that prior to disturbance unless other beneficial land uses are pre-determined and agreed. - Mine wastes and disturbed land should be rehabilitated to a condition that is self-sustaining or to a condition where the maintenance requirements are consistent with an agreed post-mining land use. - Surface and ground waters that leave the lease should not be degraded to a significant extent.
+- Mining and rehabilitation should aim to create a landform with land use capability and/or suitability similar to that prior to disturbance unless other beneficial land uses are pre-determined and agreed. - Mine wastes and disturbed land should be rehabilitated to a condition that is self-sustaining or to a condition where the maintenance requirements are consistent with an agreed post-mining land use. - The quality and quantity of surface and ground waters that leave the lease should not be degraded to a significant extent.
 Current and future water quality should be maintained at levels that are acceptable for users downstream of the site.